 Then I know, the only thing that ever matters is God.
 He sees all, knows all, and He’s with me every step of the way, guiding me with the light of His Word, working through me regardless of how useless or unimportant any person believes me to be.

-God is my strength, and He helps me defeat my invisible enemy.
+God is my strength, and He helps me defeat the intentions of my invisible enemy, by praying and believing God’s Word– His promises.
 Every time.

 I’m a former anorexic and bulimic, reformed through Christ.
 This post has been a long time coming.